rustyeddy/rustyeddy.com/content/notes/bootstrap.md

 orderly looking web pages.
 A little more about Bootstrap now.
 <!--more-->

-Bootstrap is used as the basis for styling this website.
+Bootstrap is used as the basis for styling this website, and most everthing I am responsible for designing, primarily because it looks great (professional), it is easy to use and customize and I understand it pretty well.

+> That means I get fairly good looking and professional pages with little
+> effort.
+Not original, but that is not my goal.